M4dNation/gpm/README.md

 	./contrib/gpm.sh log

-You can enter the **help** command to see the list of any command available.
+You can enter the **help** command to see the list of all available commands.
 You can also have a description of any command thanks to **help**.

 GPM works thanks to a lot of functions available in the **.gpm** folder.
 You need to put this folder inside the root of your project (so **contrib** and **.gpm** are at the same level).